MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Rounding/README.md

 ## Task

 Write a program that will be be given the radius of a circle.
+Use variables to store the results of all calculations before displaying the results.
 The program will calculate and display the following:

 * diameter (2 &#215; r)
 * circumference (&#8508; &#215; d)